galvez/nuxt-static-render/README.md

 Say you have a huge chunk of markup that needs to be server-rendered for SEO, but you don't want a massive `__NUXT__` payload to go with it.
-Still, once that markup is rendered on the client, you still have bits of it that **need hydration** so they can continue to be updated on the client.
+Still, once that markup is rendered on the client, you have bits of it that **need hydration** so they can continue to be updated on the client.
 For this specific case, you can provide `clientData()`:

 ```js
 export default {